 The girls and boys organised in the movements of working children and youth want to improve their working conditions and resist blanket bans on work which are harmful to them.
 ProNATs advocates to ensure that children are heard and supports them by means of educational and public relations work in Europe.
-ProNATs does not see itself as representing children, but rather as an amplifier for their voices.
+ProNATs does not represent the children, but rather acts as an amplifier for their voices.

 ProNATs is involved in political education and public relations work...

 for the differentiated assessment of child labour against the respective social, cultural and societal background of the children